All applications must be submitted by Friday 10th December.

 The Duston School is a 4-19 mixed, all-through School.
-We have a separate admissions policies for the Primary Phase and the Secondary Phase.
+We have a separate admissions policies for the Primary, Secondary and Sixth Form.
 The Duston School welcomes prospective students of all abilities and operates an equal opportunity policy.
 The school prides itself on the advice and guidance it gives to its prospective students regarding the suitability of courses to meet their need and to help ensure success.
-All courses have their own specific entry criteria, as stated in the course guide which is available on request, at Sixth Form information events and parents’ evenings and on The Duston School website.
+All courses have their own specific entry criteria, as stated in our prospectus.
 All admissions are overseen by the Director of Sixth Form and the Principal.
-The admission number for September 2018 will be 200.
+The admission number for September 2022 will be 200.

-Entry to Sixth Form is subject to achieving a minimum of 5 GCSE's (A* - C or grade 4 and above including English Language and Maths) in addition to meeting the individual subject requirements shown in our prospectus.
-Please see our Course Guide for more information on all the subjects we offer here at The Duston School Sixth Form.
+Entry to Sixth Form is subject to achieving a minimum of 5 GCSE's (5 and above) in addition to meeting the individual subject requirements shown in our prospectus.
+Please see our course guide for more information on all the subjects we offer here at The Duston School Sixth Form.

 In the case of oversubscription, the priority for admission will be given in the following order to: